Women get the vote!

 Securing the vote – the final hurdle

 The sentiment of a bitter sweet victory must have been felt by many women.
 The leaders of the women’s suffrage groups were exclusively middle class, many of whom received the vote in 1918 but the movement was nothing without the support of working class women who remained excluded by the Act.
-In November that year The Parliament (Qualification of Women) Act was passed allowing women to stand for Parliament.
-As a result, Constance Markievicz was the first elected female MP (Sinn Fein) although she did not take her seat; Christabel Pankhurst stood at Smethwick as the Women’s Party candidate but was narrowly defeated, meaning that it was not until 1919 when the first female MP, Lady Nancy Astor, sat in the House of Commons.
+In November that year The Parliament (Qualification of Women) Act was passed allowing women to stand for Parliament but only seventeen women stood for election across the whole country.
+Three prominent Surrey suffragist campaigners stood; Charlotte Despard was the Labour candidate in Battersea North, Emmeline Pethick-Lawrence as the Labour candidate in Rusholme and Nora Elam [aka Norah Dacre Fox] was an Independent candidate in Richmond.
+None of these women were successful in obtaining a seat as an MP.
+Constance Markievicz was the first elected female MP (Sinn Fein) although she did not take her seat; Christabel Pankhurst stood at Smethwick as the Women’s Party candidate but was narrowly defeated, meaning that it was not until 1919 when the first female MP, Lady Nancy Astor, sat in the House of Commons, following her by-election win in the Plymouth Sutton Constituency.

 Key dates in the road to the vote can be found on the Parliament UK website.
 The Vote 100 blog gives a detailed account of the chronology of the Representation of the people Bill at https://ukvote100.org/2017/06/16/the-representation-of-the-people-bill/

-A very detailed timeline of the history of British women’s suffrage can be found at http://www.historyofwomen.org/index.html
+A detailed timeline of the history of British women’s suffrage can be found at http://www.historyofwomen.org/index.html